How do I create a loop back connector?

 Simple Test - Paperclip test

 The most basic loop back test is done by connecting the Transmitting pin (TXD) and the Receiving pin (RXD) of a serial port together.
 In this way data sent down the serial port will come straight back.
-When the functionality of the other data signals in not important simply short the TXD and RXD pins.
+When the functionality of the other data signals is not important simply short the TXD and RXD pins.
 For a 9 Pin or 25 Pin connector this means connecting pins 2 and 3.
-Alternatively if you have a jumper available this can easily to placed onto pin 2 and 3:
+Alternatively, if you have a jumper available this can easily be placed onto pin 2 and 3: